Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/generate_cluster/utils.md

 ### Create Graph Nodes

-The create_graph_nodes function is designed to create nodes in a Neo4j graph database.
+The `create_graph_nodes` function is designed to create nodes in a Neo4j graph database.
 Specifically, it inserts nodes representing articles with various attributes such as title, URL, content, meta description, and multiple vector representations.
+Each node represents one article.

 ```python
 def create_graph_nodes(tx, doc):